BATTLE OF THE GUINEA PIG BEDDING TYPES!

 Of course, the truth is that, like most things we buy, fleece also has an environmental impact.
 But this can be minimised.
-Yes, fleece is constructed from plastic, which is made from crude oil.
-However, it is not a single-use plastic which makes it less harmful to the environment than a single-use plastic bag containing guinea pig bedding such as wood shavings or pellets.
+Yes, fleece is constructed from synthetic fibers.
+However, it is not a single-use material which makes it less harmful to the environment than a single-use plastic bag containing guinea pig bedding such as wood shavings or pellets.
 Then there’s the single use plastic bag used to dispose of the bedding each week...it all adds up.
 With fleece liners, you won’t need to discard guinea pig bedding each week - you simply wash your liners and they’re good to go again.

 Some guinea pig parents may worry about fleece shedding microfibres during washing.
 This can be minimised by washing your fleece liners in a large cotton pillowcase or Kavee laundry bag for guinea pig.
 Using a laundry bag also stops hair and hay from clogging up your washing machine.
 Of course, the process of washing fleece liners uses a reasonable amount of water but they can be washed on an eco or short setting at 30 degrees Celsius to use the least amounts of water and energy as possible.
 Overall, the water used in growing and processing a bag of sawdust each week will be more water intensive than keeping your fleece liners clean.